 Rose: The Motel 4, in Villa Franka?
 My god, you really were suicidal.

 Violet: Poor Lily.
-Xavier just used her body, and not even the right side!
+Just think of all Xavier put her through.
+He just used her body.
+And not even the right side.

-Violet: Our aspirations are pretty basic - take a guy who hasn't realized his full potential - or doesn't even have much...
+Violet: [From Trailer] Our aspirations are pretty basic - take a guy who hasn't realized his full potential - or doesn't even have much...

 Heather: Someone like Frank!